Aussie Immune Study Raises Questions About Chronic Fatigue Syndrome Research Definition

 Immune Suppression Enhanced in the ICC Group

 Both groups demonstrated immune suppression, but the immune suppression was significantly increased in the ICC patients.
 The increased prevalence of two inhibitory or suppressive immune factors in the ICC group suggested a) they were a distinct group, (b) the promise of more abnormalities showing up when a more restrictive definition was used was fulfilled and c) that their immune system was having more trouble than the Fukuda group's in becoming properly activated.
 Treg or T regulatory cells or 'suppressor' T-cells are rather new to the scene in ME/CFS, but this is the third study showing significant increases in these cells.
 That suggests they may play an important role in chronic fatigue syndrome.
-High levels of Treg cells could be suppressing natural killer cell functioning in ME/CFS.the word reducedKIR Receptors - High levels of 'KIR' receptors on the NK cells of the ICC group (but not the CDC group) could further suppress NK cell function.
+High levels of Treg cells could be suppressing natural killer cell functioning in ME/CFS.KIR Receptors - High levels of 'KIR' receptors on the NK cells of the ICC group (but not the CDC group) could further suppress NK cell function.
 The presence of two 'profoundly' inhibiting factors suggested the ICC group's immune systems were getting particularly hammered.
 (Increased levels of an 'activating' NK cell receptor were also found.
 The authors felt this resulted from an attempt to balance the 'overwhelming' inhibitory signals from the two inhibitory receptors.)
 (Receptors on the surface of a cell greatly influence what the cell does.
 NK cells that are dotted with inhibitory receptors, for instance, can be easily turned off.
 Conversely, NK cells with few inhibitory receptors will be difficult to turn off.)
 The authors suggested, but could not prove, that the ICC group carried genes that promoted a tendency towards NK inhibition.

 Hitting Home - Physical Functioning Affected